Cure (film): Plot

 Sakuma shows Takabe a videotape featuring a mysterious man speculated to be Suejiro Bakuro, the originator of Japanese mesmerism in Mamiya's mesmerism literature.
 In the video, a female subject is hypnotized by the man, who gestures an "X" in midair.
 This woman later killed her son in a manner similar to the crimes they are investigating.
 Sakuma believes the crimes have a connection to the past, and describes Mamiya as a missionary inciting others to commit ceremonial murders.
 Subsequently, Sakuma unconsciously draws an X in black paint on his wall and starts to experience hallucinations of Takabe menacingly cornering him.
 Several days later, the police discover Sakuma's body handcuffed to a pipe in his home and conclude that he committed suicide.

 Mamiya escapes from prison, killing a policeman in the process.
-Takabe tracks him to a deserted building and shoots him.
+Takabe tracks him to a deserted building and shoots him in the chest.
 Before dying, Mamiya draws an X in the air in front of Takabe.
+Despite Takabe's threats, Mamiya continues speaking evasively, causing Takabe to shoot him in the head and chest several times in a rage, killing him.

 Exploring the building, Takabe finds and plays an old phonograph cylinder containing a recording of a male voice, thought to be that of Bakuro, repeating what seem to be hypnotic instructions.
 Shortly after, Fumie's already decomposed corpse is found by a nurse, with an "X" savagely carved into her throat.

-In a restaurant, a waitress serves Takabe, walks away, is whispered to by several staff members, and silently draws a knife.
+In a restaurant, a waitress serves coffee for Takabe, walks away, is whispered to by several staff members, and silently draws a knife.

 Release

-Cure was released theatrically in Japan on 27 December 1997 by Shochiku-Fuji Company.
+Cure premiered on 6 November 1997 at the Tokyo International Film Festival.
 It screened at the San Francisco International Film Festival on 25 April 1998 and at the Toronto International Film Festival in 1999 as part of a Kurosawa retrospective before receiving a U.S. theatrical release in 2001.

 The film was released on home video for the first time in the UK as part of The Masters of Cinema Series on April 23, 2018.
 The Criterion Collection released the film on Blu-ray in the United States on October 18, 2022.